green-api/whatsapp-api-webhook-server-cpp/README.md

 After starting the application, a server using values from config will be started.
 If no config exists, default values will be used.

-You could use [Postman collection](https://green-api.com/en/docs/postman-collection/) for server testing.
+You can use [Postman collection](https://green-api.com/en/docs/postman-collection/) for server testing.

 ## User Adapter